alexchartier/sounder/README.txt

                  c) the code optionally removes RFI by "whitening" the signal

+# Questions for Juha:
+    1. Can the transmitter lose lock and keep on transmitting?

 # Before running the following code:
      install gnuradio, uhd and all the many dependencies - do NOT upgrade pip at any point